Trade WarHow we got here, what happens next and how promo businesses are reacting

 It is an industry-wide challenge, and I firmly believe we will come out of it stronger and better positioned than ever before.—Reggie Gonzalez, vice president of sales and marketing, Greater China USA

 While the tariffs that directly affect promotional products have been relatively minimal up until now, the coming increases will likely change that.
+(Update 08/02: The U.S. has since announced 10 percent tariffs on the remaining $300 billion in Chinese imports, effective Sept.
+1, bringing the total value of tariffed imports to $500 billion.)
 But, to compound the problem, the industries that are being hit hard are industries that a lot of promotional products distributors would call their top vertical markets for sales—the automotive industry, the food and beverage industry, the construction industry, etc.

 Coca-Cola announced that it would raise prices to recoup losses from increased freight and metal costs.
 The manufacturer of Jack Daniels and other whiskey brands is increasing its prices, too.
 BMW, Tesla and Harley Davison also all saw financial shakeups within their manufacturing plans.
 The longer the trade situation draws on, the greater the possibility that companies won’t want to spend as much money as they had previously on things like signage, promotional campaigns, apparel and more.
 They’ll be less likely to take risks on, say, new products for their company store or large quantities of promotional items.
 They could continue pushing those plans aside until there’s a resolution.
 Everyone is kind of in “wait and see” mode.